jconverter/jconverter/README.md

     	}
     }

-The following code snippet shows how to register, in a JConverter context, a converter between a String and an instance of the Person class:
+The following code snippet shows how to register, in a JConverter context, a simple custom converter between a String and an instance of the Person class:

     JConverterBuilder builder = JConverterBuilder.create();
     builder.register(new Converter<String, Person>() {